manuel-rabade/flashhacks-okfest14/README.md

 To learn more about turbot visit http://turbot.opencorporates.com.

-The expected output of scraper.rb is:
+The expected output of scraper.rb is (each line is a swiss aircraft registration):

 ```
 $ ruby scraper.rb